 This is when accountants ask questions.
 Nothing is as it first appears.

 Let’s first start in the revenue section.
 See the line identified as ‘Other’ revenue?
 Often small businesses include interest earned on short term loans and bank interest in other income.
 It turns out this business earned $1,310 of interest holding the debt for a used boat during the year.
-So let’s look at the ‘Interest’ adjustment associated with EBITDA.
+Let’s look at the ‘Interest’ adjustment associated with EBITDA.

 An accountant will want to know how the boat costs are derived.
 Often in dealership accounting, floor plans are used to finance cars and big ticket items.
 Boats fall into this category.
 This dealership includes the cost of interest paid on the floor plan into the cost formula.
 There were 32 deals for a total of $31,204 of interest paid.
 In a traditional retail operation inventory is financed via vendor accounts therefore there is no interest expense on the income statement.
 However, with big ticket items interest is generally a result of using outside financing to carry the inventory for extended periods of time.
 But under normal business financing options interest isn’t used to finance inventory.
 Therefore the interest included in the cost of sales is added back to the earnings to neutralize the effect it has on the reported amount.
 EBITDA is adjusted as follows: